-Nahuizalco in El Salvador is a remarkable small colonial town full of indigenous traditions and customs, it has an unbelievable history which is imprinted all over the city.
+Nahuizalco in El Salvador is a remarkable small colonial town full of indigenous traditions and customs, it has an unbelievable history that is imprinted all over the city.
 The community of Pre-Hispanic origins welcomes visitors with open arms and smiles.

 Nahuizalco is a town of pre-hispanic origins ideal for visiting and exploring, the city is charming and full of traditions focused on colonial times.

 This region, during colonial times, was part of the Izalco territory.
 It was populated by the Pipil people; some of their customs and traditions are still visible in today’s Nahuizalco.

 Before I continue, I want to share some information about this colorful town that you might want to know before visiting.

 - The name of the town in Nahuatl means “Four Izalcos.”

 - Nahuizalco is one of the six towns in La Ruta de Las Flores, one of the most popular touristic routes in the country.

 - The town is well known for its crafts, especially the ones made up of Wicker and Tule.